A characterization of the 2-fusion system of L_4(q): Preliminary results

 \subsection{Centralizers}

-To date an appropriate notion of the normalizer or centralizer of an arbitrary saturated fusion subsystem has been elusive.
-Aschbacher has shown that in the case that a subsystem $\E$ is normal in $\F$, one can define the centralizer $C_\F(\E)$ in $\F$ of $\E$, which enjoys many of the properties one would like.
-The key result underlying the definition is the following theorem.
+A suitable definition of the centralizer of an arbitrary subsystem of a fusion system is not yet available.
+However, Aschbacher has shown that in the case that a subsystem $\E$ is normal in $\F$, one can define the centralizer $C_\F(\E)$, which enjoys many of the properties one would like.
+This system is based on a strongly $\F$-closed subgroup $C_S(\E)$.

 \begin{theorem}[\!\!{\cite[(6.7)]{AschbacherGeneralized}}] Let $\F$ be a saturated fusion system on $S$ and let $\E$ be a normal subsystem on $T$.
 Let $\mathcal{X}$ denote the set of subgroups $X \leq C_S(T)$ for which $C_\F(X)$ contains $\E$.
 Then $\mathcal{X}$ has a unique maximal element, denoted by $C_S(\E)$ and called the \emph{centralizer in} $S$ \emph{of} $\E$.
 Moreover, $C_S(\E)$ is strongly $\F$-closed, and there is a normal subsystem $\C_\F(\E)$ of $\F$ based on $\C_S(\E)$. \end{theorem}